-The sorting and segregation of the wastes and the preparation of associated documentation is performed initially by the waste generator or by the delivering party, respectively.
+The sorting and segregation of the waste (if possible, already of the raw waste) and the preparation of the associated documentation is performed initially by the waste generator or by the delivering party.
 If required, the waste management or storage facilities should be equipped with the necessary means for the sorting of wastes with due regard for all requirements relating to the radiological protection of personnel and the environment.